What 6 Analyst Ratings Have To Say About Amplitude - NewsBreak

 Cavco Industries Inc CVCO reported first-quarter FY23 sales growth of 78.1% year-on-year to $588.34 million, beating the consensus of $451.08 million.
 Segment Revenue: Factory-built housing rose 83.4% to $572.6 million, and Financial services declined 13.2% to $15.7 million.
 The gross profit jumped 95.5% Y/Y to $144.7 million, with the margin...

-Joint JYNT has observed the following analyst ratings within the last quarter:.
+Within the last quarter, Occidental Petroleum OXY has observed the following analyst ratings:.
 Bullish Somewhat Bullish Indifferent Somewhat Bearish Bearish.
-These 4 analysts have an average price target of $23.25 versus the current price of Joint at $21.86, implying upside.
-Below is a summary of how these 4 analysts rated Joint...
+These 17 analysts have an average price target of $76.35 versus the current price of Occidental Petroleum at $57.51, implying upside.
+Below is a summary of how these 17 analysts...

 IN THIS ARTICLE